linear-function0/liner-java-testing/README.md

-# liner-java-testing
+# Java testing
-making public cuz i dont have any repos and it pmo
+Uhh i wanna learn java so im making a public repo cuz i dont have a single one and it actually pmo twin